open-stage/blender-dmx-web/content/docs/Fixture.md

 ### Gobo Rotation

-Gobo1Pos and Gobo2Pos are supported.
-This is done by adding a Blender driver (`frame * selected value`) to the image Euler rotation.
+Gobo1Pos, Gobo2Pos and Gobo1PosRotate, Gobo2PosRotate are supported.
+This is
+done by adjusting angle (for static indexing) and adding a Blender driver (`frame * selected value`) to the image Euler for rotation.
 Blender animation player must be playing.

 ### Gobo visualization